-The global outbreak of the novel coronavirus (Covid-19) has led to disruptions in general economic activities worldwide, as businesses and governments have taken broad actions to mitigate this public health crisis.
-In light of the uncertain and continually evolving situation relating to the spread of Covid-19, this pandemic could pose a risk to the Company.
-The extent to which the coronavirus may impact the Company's business activities will depend on future developments, which are highly uncertain and cannot be predicted at this time.
-The Company intends to continue to monitor the situation and may adjust its current business plans as more information and guidance become available.

-The coronavirus pandemic presents a challenge to medical facilities worldwide.
-As the Company's clinical trials are conducted on an outpatient basis, it is not currently possible to predict the full impact of this developing health crisis on such clinical trials, which could include delays in and increased costs of such clinical trials.
-Current indications from the clinical research organizations conducting the clinical trials for the Company are that such clinical trials are being delayed or extended for several months or more as a result of the coronavirus pandemic.
+Covid-19 Virus.
+The global outbreak of the novel coronavirus (Covid-19) in early 2020 led to disruptions in general economic activities throughout the world as businesses and governments implemented broad actions to mitigate this public health crisis.
+The extent to which the coronavirus pandemic may impact the Company's business activities and capital raising efforts will depend on future developments, which are uncertain and cannot be predicted.
+The Company is continuing to monitor this situation and will adjust its current business plans to the extent additional information and guidance become available.
+The coronavirus pandemic has also presented a challenge to medical facilities worldwide.
+Although the Company's clinical trials are conducted on an outpatient basis, the coronavirus pandemic appears to have caused some delays in the Company's clinical trials, but the impact of the coronavirus pandemic appears to be subsiding.